m1212e/prismabox/README.md

 ```
 > Please note that you cannot use multiple annotations in one line!
 Each needs to be in its own!
 ## Generated Schemes
-The generator will output schema objects based on the models.
-It will output multiple variables for each model:
+The generator will output schema objects based on the models:
 ```ts
 // the plain object without any relations export const PostPlain = ...